edgeryders/webkit-alpha/README.md

 ## Sandbox & Local Mode

-You can set the Webkit to read from multiple configurations:
+You can set the Webkit to Sandbox or Local mode:
 - Sandbox mode can load multiple configurations based on the URL of the site
 - Local mode loads a single configuration file hosted on the server